lucasvickers/Primesense-Depth-Viewer/README.md

 2. Checkout submodules

 #####XCode Tips
-- Check the linked .a files
+- Check the linked .a files in 'Build Settings'
-- Check that you copy the dylibs into the Products Directory (see Build Phases)
+- Check that you copy the dylibs in the 'Copy Bundle Resources' and 'Copy Files' phases

 #####VS Tips
 - Coming soon